Below, you'll find the answers to some of the most frequently asked questions about the MSN online program from Sacred Heart University.

 Who are the instructors in the online MSN program?

-The same faculty members who teach on-campus at Sacred Heart University teach our online nursing courses.
+The faculty members who teach on-campus at Sacred Heart University are of the same caliber as the faculty that teach our online nursing courses.
 Our distinguished faculty members have years of clinical experience and in many cases have studied Nursing Education and perform scholarly research.
 Read about their backgrounds on the MSN Faculty page.

 What types of students take the online Master's in Nursing degree program?